percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 - [EVEREST-873](https://perconadev.atlassian.net/browse/EVEREST-873) - When attempting to delete a database, you now have the option to delete the data as well from the backup storage.
 However, for PostgreSQL databases, the backup storage data is retained.

+- [EVEREST-974](https://perconadev.atlassian.net/browse/EVEREST-974) - Everest now supports editing the DB Engine version after a cluster has been created.
+However, it's important to note the following restrictions:

+    - You are unable to upgrade to a different major version.
+    - Downgrading the DB Engine version is not supported.

+- [EVEREST-1069](https://perconadev.atlassian.net/browse/EVEREST-1069) - We're constantly working to enhance our user experience, and we've recently introduced a new page - the components page.
+This page provides detailed information about the pods and containers, including their status, type, age, and more.

 ## Improvements